tsvwg/wg-materials/ietf117/minutes-1.md

 * Tim Chown : Measurement of the impact is ongoing in other groups (e.g. ippm).
 What are your thoughts on general guidance on measuring impact such as responsiveness such as latency?
 * Greg : Experiments were done in the interops and have developed a straw-man test plan for lab testing.
 Some could be used in field testing.
 This is an open area for further L4S work as equipment using CE marking and CC, it is important there are good ways of CE-marking; and knowing the CC performs correctlty.
 * Tim : Many games come with a responsiveness number.
-* Greg: We also have interops, and the next will be at cablelabs in september and then at the IETF meeting in Prague.
+* Greg : We also have interops, and the next will be at cablelabs in september and then at the IETF meeting in Prague.

 * Chair : Please continue discussion on the mailing list, and please also consider joining the L4S inerop at the next IETF meeting.